 The General Resolution establishes the amount and timing of funds and securities required to be deposited or on deposit in the Loan Credit Reserve Fund, based on Schedules reviewed by no less than two Rating Agencies.
 The State, with the consent of a Rating Agency, may from time to time change the Schedule previously approved by such Rating Agency so long as the change does not adversely affect the then-current rating on the Bonds.
 To the extent the amount of the deposit or amount on deposit required by the Schedule approved by one Rating Agency differs from the amount required by the Schedule approved by another Rating Agency, the larger amount is required.
-As of September 30, 2003 the amount held in the Loan Credit Reserve Fund was \$73 million, and the amount required on such date was \$65 million.
+As of October 14, 2004, the amount held in the Loan Credit Reserve Fund consisted of \$59 million in cash and investments and the \$17 million Surety Bond issued by XL Capital Assurance Inc. This balance of \$76 million exceeds the amount required on such date, which was approximately \$71 million.